Skip to Main Content

 Importance of a Good Conclusion

-A well-written conclusion provides you with important opportunities to demonstrate to the reader your understanding of the research problem.
+A well-written conclusion provides important opportunities to demonstrate to the reader your understanding of the research problem.
 These include:

 1. Presenting the last word on the issues you raised in your paper.
 Just as the introduction gives a first impression to your reader, the conclusion offers a chance to leave a lasting impression.
 Do this, for example, by highlighting key findings in your analysis that advance new understanding about the research problem, that are unusual or unexpected, or that have important implications applied to practice.

 2. Summarizing your thoughts and conveying the larger significance of your study.
-The conclusion is an opportunity to succinctly re-emphasize the "So What?" question by placing the study within the context of how your research advances past research about the topic.
+The conclusion is an opportunity to succinctly re-emphasize your answer to the "So What?" question by placing the study within the context of how your research advances past studies about the topic.

 3. Identifying how a gap in the literature has been addressed.
-The conclusion can be where you describe how a previously identified gap in the literature [described in your literature review section] has been filled by your research.
+The conclusion can be where you describe how a previously identified gap in the literature [first identified in your literature review section] has been addressed by your research and why this contribution is significant.

 4. Demonstrating the importance of your ideas.
 Don't be shy.
-The conclusion offers you the opportunity to elaborate on the impact and significance of your findings.
+The conclusion offers an opportunity to elaborate on the impact and significance of your findings.
 This is particularly important if your study approached examining the research problem from an unusual or innovative perspective.

 5. Introducing possible new or expanded ways of thinking about the research problem.
 This does not refer to introducing new information [which should be avoided], but to offer new insight and creative approaches for framing or contextualizing the research problem based on the results of your study.